Flurb/CoMPAS_Microservice_Quarkus/README.md

 If you want to learn more about Quarkus, please visit its website: https://quarkus.io/ .

+## Application is depending on a running BaseX instance

+Check [basexhttp on DockerHub](https://hub.docker.com/r/basex/basexhttp/) for a running BaseX docker container.

 ## Running the application in dev mode

 You can run your application in dev mode that enables live coding using: